Silas: Biblical narrative

 He appears in the salutation of 1 and 2 Thessalonians, and is referred to in 2 Corinthians 1:19.
 This is as expected, as we read of his involvement in Paul's mission when these cities were visited.
 He also appears in the conclusion of 1 Peter at 5:12, and is perhaps the amanuensis.
 Peter says he regards Silas as "a faithful brother".

 Mysticism

+Paul entrusts letters to Timothy and Silas.
+12th-century mosaic in Cathedral (Monreale).

 Anne Catherine Emmerich recounts in her visions that Silas' original name was Sela, and that he was one of the three "secret disciples," along with Hermas, who had later accompanied Jesus on his trip to the Three Kings' homeland near Ur, and thence to Heliopolis, and whose parents had come with the caravan of the Three Kings.

 Veneration

 Saint Silas is celebrated in the Calendar of Saints of the Evangelical Lutheran Church in America and that of the Episcopal Church (United States) with a Lesser Feast on January 26 with Timothy and Titus, and separately on July 13 by the Roman Catholic Church and February 10 by the Lutheran Church–Missouri Synod.
 Saint Silas is also venerated by the Eastern Orthodox Church on July 30 along with the Apostles Silvanus, Crescens, Epenetus, and Andronicus and on January 4 where he is venerated with all the apostles.